wblabio/wblabio.github.io/wgact/faq.md

 - It can take up to 48 hours before the conversion appears in Google Ads
 - Either the conversion ID or the conversion label or both are wrong
-- Google Ads only shows conversion which were triggered through an ad.
+- Google Ads only shows conversions which were triggered through an ad click.
 Please follow these testing procedures exactly: [How to test conversion tracking](https://docs.woopt.com/wgact/#/test-order)
 - If you are using caching you must make sure to exclude the purchase confirmation page
 - If you are using minification plugins, turn them off and try again.
 Some minification plugins break the conversion code
 - Users who disabled JavaScript or users who are blocking cookies (eg. with ad blockers) can't be tracked